dev-Roshan-lab/covid-screener/README.md

-# symptom-checker
+# coronavirus-screener
-Well all it asks, are your symptoms to diagnose what your are suffering from diseases if any
+Well all it asks, are your symptoms to diagnose your risk toward covid-19

-#clean_code.py
+# clean_code.py
 the brain of the application

 ## How to run